Categories

 Sunday

-Because of a potato-killing fungus, there are vastly more citizens of Irish descent in Britain and the US.
-The potato was a major staple in 19th century Ireland, so when crops were hit with a blight for seven years starting in 1845, up to a million Irish perished in the famine, while another million emigrated elsewhere, particularly North America and Britain.
+Because of a potato-killing fungus, there are vastly more citizens of Irish descent in England and the US.
+The potato was a major food staple in 19th century Ireland, so when crops were hit in 1845 with a blight lasting for seven years, up to one million Irish perished in the famine, while another million emigrated elsewhere, particularly North America and England.

 Monday

 The beloved Tater Tot began as an innovative way sell french fry scraps.
-Ore-Ida company founding brothers F. Nephi and Golden Griggs sought to do something more profitable with the irregular potato pieces left by the fry cutter than feed them to their own cows.
+Ore-Ida company founding brothers F. Nephi and Golden Griggs sought to do something more profitable with the irregular potato pieces left by the fry cutter than feeding the scraps to their own cows.
 After some smashing, blanching, shaping, spicing, and cooking, the Tater Tot was born and quickly became a staple of the frozen food boom of the 1950s.

 Tuesday